Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Abstract

 \section{Abstract}

 The E1 contribution to the capture reaction \nLi ~is calculated at low energies.
 We employ a coupled-channel formalism to account for the $^7\mathrm{Li}^\star$ excited core contribution.
-The halo effective field theory calculations show that the contribution of the $^7\mathrm{Li}^\star$ degree of freedom is negligible at momenta below 1~MeV and significant only beyond the $3^+$ resonance energy, though still compatible with a next-to-next-to-leading order correction.
-A power counting that accounts for the size of this correction is proposed.
-We compare our formalism with a previous halo effective field theory [Zhang, Nollett, and Phillips, Phys.
+We develop a halo effective field theory power counting where capture in the spin $S=2$ channel is enhanced over the $S=1$ channel.
+A next-to-leading order calculation is presented where the excited core contribution is shown to affect only the overall normalization of the cross section.
+The momentum dependence of the capture cross section, as a consequence, is the same in a theory with or without the excited $^7\mathrm{Li}^\star$ degree of freedom at this order of the calculation.
+The kinematical signature of the $^7\mathrm{Li}^\star$ core is negligible at momenta below 1~MeV and significant only beyond the $3^+$ resonance energy, though still compatible with a next-to-next-to-leading order correction.
+We compare our formalism with a previous halo effective field theory calculation [Zhang, Nollett, and Phillips, Phys.
 Rev. C {\bf 89}, 024613 (2014)] that also treated the $^7\mathrm{Li}^\star$ core as an explicit degree of freedom.
 Our formal expressions and analysis disagree with this earlier work in several aspects.

 \keywords{Coupled-channel, excited core, radiative capture, halo effective field theory}